Fix Zero-Click SEO When Clicks Drop

 Answer-first content

 Write every section as if you are answering a direct question.
 State the answer in the first sentence.
 Then expand with context, examples, and supporting detail.
-This is the single format change with the highest impact on AI citation rates.
+This is one of the highest-impact format changes for making content easier to extract and reuse accurately.

 Topic clusters, not isolated posts